Best monitors for Mac Studio in 2024

 You've invested a lot into buying the Mac Studio, whether it's the latest M2 variety or the older Mac Studio M1.
 One of the main reasons why you've been tempted by it over the Mac Mini is likely to be due to how well the Mac Studio's GPU performs with creative apps like Final Cut Pro, Compressor, Affinity Photo, Boris FX Sapphire 2022, Maxon Cinema 4D, and Blackmagic DaVinci Resolve Studio.

-To take advantage of such fantastic raw power, you need to match it with a similarly superior monitor, otherwise you're just missing out.
+To take advantage of such fantastic raw power, you need to match it with a similarly superior monitor, otherwise, you're just missing out.
 Here are a few things to consider when picking the best monitor for your Mac Studio:

-• Size - this is an obvious one, but the size of a monitor is very important.
+- Size - this is an obvious one, but the size of a monitor is very important.
 A larger display will mean more information and content shown on screen, while a smaller display will take up less room, be cheaper, and use less energy

-• Resolution - the number of pixels in a display determine how much detail you see and how good the picture is.
+- Resolution - the number of pixels in a display determines how much detail you see and how good the picture is.
 A 4K monitor is the standard these days.
 A 5K monitor like the Apple Studio Display will offer twice as much detail while keeping the proportions of macOS just right, but at a cost.
 You may also want to consider a normal 1080p HD monitor, which will have lower visual fidelity but cost much less.

-• Ports and connectivity - A monitor will take up one of your Mac Studio's ports, but the right monitor can actually expand and increase connectivity, with the best options listed here also acting like hubs to add USB connectivity, charging, and more
+- Ports and connectivity - A monitor will take up one of your Mac Studio's ports, but the right monitor can actually expand and increase connectivity, with the best options listed here also acting like hubs to add USB connectivity, charging, and more

 How we test monitors

-All of these Mac Studio monitors have been reviewed by iMore, and we've put them through their paces in a number of different ways.
+These Mac Studio monitors have been reviewed by iMore, and we've put them through their paces in a number of different ways.
 A monitor review includes testing in day-to-day use, such as office work and gaming, as well as testing the monitor in different viewing scenarios to test performance in specific areas.
 Our testing includes viewing videos, photo and video editing, gaming, and more.
 We also test these products over an extended period to ensure that they are reliable regarding durability and build quality and are designed and built to last.

 We consider the different conditions a monitor might need to work in too — whether that's in harsh direct lighting, on a cramped desk, in vertical or horizontal orientations, and more.